dtn7/dtn7-gold/docs/install.md

 ### Other Linux

 We would like to provide packages for all distributions, however we're not really sure how.
-Attempts at using the *Open SUSE Build Service* were unsuccessfull, since the build VMs don't have internet access and therefore can't get the dependencies from `go.mod`.
+Attempts at using the *Open SUSE Build Service* were unsuccessful, since the build VMs don't have internet access and therefore can't get the dependencies from `go.mod`.

-If you know how to (automatically) build and packe go applications for other distros, please contact us.
+If you know how to (automatically) build and package go applications for other distributions or package managers, please contact us.

 ### MacOS